 Selected as one of four journalists for an American Political Science Association Congressional Fellowship, Claude spent a year learning about Capitol Hill while working as a House and Senate staff member.

-He was also a reporter for the Montgomery (Alabama) Advertiser and the Nashua (NH) Telegraph.
-Claude is currently writing a biography of William Howard Taft, whose administration prosecuted more antitrust cases in four years than Theodore Roosevelt’s Justice Department did in seven years.
+Claude is writing a biography of William Howard Taft, whose administration prosecuted more antitrust cases in four years than Theodore Roosevelt’s Justice Department did in seven years.
 His book reviews have appeared in publications such as The Boston Globe and The Washington Post.

 Neil Averitt writes a column of analysis and commentary in each issue of FTCWatch.

-Neil has degrees from Harvard College (B.A.), the London School of Economics (M.Sc.), and Harvard Law School (J.D.), where he was Note Editor on the Law Review.
+He has degrees from Harvard College (B.A.), the London School of Economics (M.Sc.) and Harvard Law School (J.D.), where he was Note Editor on the Law Review.
 More information can be found at www.neilaveritt.com.